taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - Amenokaku-Code-InstructUpdate: 2023/12/27 JaxTon has added 180 records of Java code data for professionals to the dataset.
   - Downloads: 32
 - [hotchpotch/JaCWIR](https://huggingface.co/datasets/hotchpotch/JaCWIR)
-  - JaCWIR: Japanese Casual Web IR - A Small-Scale Casual Web Title and Summary Dataset for Japanese Information Retrieval Evaluation
-In recent years, with the rise of large language models (LLMs), there has been an increase in use cases where users ask natural search queries using common Japanese.
+  - JaCWIR: Japanese Casual Web IR - A Small-Scale Casual Web Title and Summary Dataset for Japanese Information Retrieval EvaluationIn recent years, with the rise of large language models (LLMs), there has been an increase in use cases where users ask natural search queries using common Japanese.
   - Downloads: 32
 - [sudy-super/CoTangent](https://huggingface.co/datasets/sudy-super/CoTangent)
   - CoTangent is a high-quality, clean dataset of 100 sets of Japanese co-training data created manually.